willh/willh.github.com/about.md

 Currently I am working on site in London but I'm originally from Belfast in Northern Ireland, which explains the suspicious accent.

+Boring disclaimer: You'd be mad to think that the views expressed in my blog necessarily reflect the views of my employer, our customers/clients/partners.
+That's crazy.

 ###LinkedIn

 I have a profile on [LinkedIn](http://www.linkedin.com/in/willhamill)